 The first is from the domain registry.
 The registry will value premium domain names which you can purchase directly from a registrar like 101domain.
 This is the case with many of the new TLDs.
 Most domains have premium domain names, that are widely available during new domain launches.
 Domain investors tend to stay clear of new TLDs so unless a trademark holder registers the domain name before you, you can pretty easily secure a premium domain name this way.

-When you’re trying to decide if a premium domain name is worth the price, think of it as you would when buying a jacket or groceries.
+When you’re trying to decide if a premium domain name is worth the price like a .INC domain, think of it as you would when buying a jacket or groceries.
 Think of how often your domain name will be used by customers interacting with your website and the return on investment as the branding of your product and company.
 When we value premium domain names like we do with everything else the decision becomes clear.